-Name Usage Section Attached to .Part Identifies the part the file represents, e.g. a single PCB 5.6.2 File .FileFunction Identifies the file's function in the PCB, e.g. top copper layer 5.6.3 File .FilePolarity Defines whether the file represents the presence or absence of material in the PCB layer, expressed by positive or negative 5.6.4 File .SameCoordinates All files in a fabrication data set with this attribute use the same coordinates.
+Name Usage Section Attached to .Part Identifies the part the file represents, e.g. a single PCB 5.6.2 File .FileFunction Identifies the file's function in the PCB, e.g. top copper layer 5.6.3 File .FilePolarity Positive or Negative.
+This defines whether the image represents the presence or absence of material.
+5.6.4 File .SameCoordinates All files in a fabrication data set with this attribute use the same coordinates.
 In other words, they align.
 5.6.5 File .CreationDate Defines the creation date and time of the file.
 5.6.6 File .GenerationSoftware Identifies the software creating the file.
 5.6.7 File .ProjectId Defines project and revisions.
 5.6.8 File .MD5 Sets the MD5 file signature or checksum.
-5.6.9 File .AperFunction Function objects created with the apertures, e.g. SMD pad 5.6.10 Aperture .DrillTolerance Tolerance of drill holes 5.6.11 Aperture .FlashText If a flash represents text allows to define string, font, ...
-5.6.12 Aperture .N The CAD net name of a conducting object, e.g. Clk13.
+5.6.9 File .AperFunction Function objects created with the apertures, e.g. SMD pad 5.6.10 Aperture .DrillTolerance Tolerance of drill holes 5.6.11 Aperture .FlashText If a flash represents text allows to define string, font, 5.6.12 Aperture .
+N The CAD net name of a conducting object, e.g. Clk13.
 5.6.13 Graphics Object .P The pin number (or name) and reference descriptor of a component pad on an outer layer, e.g. IC3,7.
-5.6.14 Graphics Object .c The component reference designator linked to an object, e.g C2.
+5.6.14 Graphics Object .C The component reference designator linked to an object, e.g C2.
 5.6.15 Graphics Object